Making it happen.

 The Steering Committee is the team planning and executing V3con, using expertise and connections from their varied backgrounds.

-|Kim Bui, Conference Programming Director
+|Kim Bui, Programming Co-Director

 |Henry Fuhrmann, Editorial Director

 Henry Fuhrmann is assistant managing editor for the copy desks, the library and standards at the Los Angeles Times.
 Since joining the Times in 1990, he has worked in every corner of the newsroom, including the metro, foreign, entertainment and business desks and the Times’ website.
 He holds two degrees in journalism: a bachelor’s from Cal State L.A. and a master’s from Columbia.
 He is a longtime officer of the Los Angeles Chapter of AAJA.

 Naomi Hayase has been an editorial researcher for Nihon Keizai Shimbun (Nikkei newspaper) in their Los Angeles Bureau since 2006.
 Having grown up in Tokyo, she enjoys being able to report on US matters to a Japanese audience.
 Follow her at @nhayase.

 Angela is a Social Media Editor at Yahoo!.
 Prior to Yahoo!, she was a producer at public radio’s Marketplace.
 Her radio stories have also aired on Weekend America, Here and Now, and Splendid Table.
 She was also an East-West US-Korea Journalist Exchange fellow and a Rotary International Group Study Exchange fellow to Japan.
 Angela is also a member of AAJA-LA.
 In her free time, she blogs about food and travel on her blog, angelaishere.com.

 |Mariecar Mendoza, Logistics Co-Director